PhoebeY05/Knowledge-Graph/README.md

 Upload any PDF or image file to obtain an in-depth analysis of its contents in the form of an entity-relationship graph.

+**Disclaimer**: Deployed website only supports 1 graph at a time while hosting locally allows unnlimited graphs

 ## Features

 - Upload files